francbreno/pragmatic-studio-elixir-otp/NOTES.md

 ## 17. A Peek at Phoenix

-Just a sneak pekk at the Phoenix Framework
+Just a sneak peek at the Phoenix Framework

 ## 18. Test Automation